 "Development of Remote Sensor Microsystems for Environmental Monitoring".
 National Institute of Health, NBIB, award through 2006.

 "Development of Remote Sensor Microsystems for Environmental Monitoring".
-National Science Foundation, through 2001.
+National Science Foundation,

 "Biosurfactant Specificity and Influence on Microbial Degradation by Microbial Consortia in the Field".
 Environmental Protection Agency, 2002.

 "Containment and Remediation of Mixed Waste Streams Resulting from Landfill Failure", National Science Foundation, 1997.